 Lithologic units are taken from Berenbrock and Martin (1991) who based their work on units mapped by Von Huene (1960), Zbur (1963), and Kunkel and Chase (1969).
 The geologic units include consolidated bedrock and unconsolidated sediments.
 Bedrock is typically low in permeability and porosity unless it is highly fractured.
 These rocks include the tertiary igneous and metamorphic rocks in the surrounding mountains, as well as the Miocene basalts near the El Paso Mountains.

-For the GSP, the groundwater depletion that is of concern in IWVGB is from the unconsolidated alluvial deposits.
+For the GSP, the groundwater depletion that is of concern in the IWVGB is from the unconsolidated alluvial deposits.
 These water-bearing sediments store and transmit water and are divided into the following hydrostratigraphic features that are important for analyzing sustainability criteria and groundwater budgets.
 These unconsolidated units are mapped across the project site as alluvium, lacustrine, and playa.
 Berenbrock and Martin (1991) describe these units as follows:

 Alluvium consists of moderately to well-sorted gravel, sand, silt, and clay of Pleistocene and Holocene age (12,000 years ago to present) and is considered to have a high permeability.
 The percentage of silt and clay increases toward the central portion of China Lake, which reduces permeability.
 These deposits include both older and younger alluvial deposits, alluvial fans, and elevated pediment veneers and stream terrace deposits.
 Alluvium extends across IWV and is thickest along the western and southern edges of the basin (Figures 3-5a and 3-5b).